facebook pixel Skip to Main Content

 • What motivates you to pursue a career in teaching, particularly in mathematics or science?
 Please provide specific examples of experiences or influences that have shaped this decision.

-• Discuss any specific strategies or ideas you have for creating an inclusive and engaging learning environment.
+• Discuss any specific strategies or ideas.

-4. Describe a time when you faced a challenge in your academic or professional life.
+3. Describe a time when you faced a challenge in your academic or professional life.
 How did you overcome it, and what did you learn from the experience?

 • Explain how this experience might influence your approach to teaching.